The rent vs. buy debate is literally one of the oldest in the world of personal finance.

 Or, and this may just blow your mind, is it just a matter of preference and/or circumstance?

-Ask those who prefer home ownership and they will say renting a home is a waste of money.
+People who prefer homeownership will say renting a home is a waste of money.

-Ask those who prefer renting a home and they will say home ownership is a waste of money.
+People who prefer renting a home will say homeownership is a waste of money.

-That’s the problem with many topics–people can’t look at things with an unbiased eye.
+That’s the problem with many topics–people can’t look at things objectively.

 The way they do something is the only/best way to do it.

-Personal finance is no different, and sometimes even worse.
+Personal finance in general is no different, and sometimes even worse.

 That’s evident by the arguments that arise when the topic turns to the decision to rent vs. buy a home.